 Click here for support materials from Learning Consultancy UK in supporting your child's safe return to the classroom following lockdown

 We are fortunate to benefit from lots of local mental health support services:

 Click here for information on supporting parent's mental health at this time.

 Click here for a list of Medway School Health information and services which are still available during lock down.

 ACTION FOR HAPPINESS - 10 KEYS TO HAPPIER LIVING - https://www.actionforhappiness.org/10-keys-to-happier-living

-**NEW** - Action for Happiness - Meaningful May 2021 - Click here for ways to make May more meaningful and boost your wellbeing this month.
+**NEW** - Action for Happiness - Jump Back July 2021 - Click here for ideas each day to boost your resilience in Jump Back July.

 Here you can find a range of activities to increase wellbeing, using the 10 Keys to Happier Living Guide.
 Click here to view the guide.

 1. GIVING - 'Do for others'